 Building a Knee Wall

-Knee walls can be built at any height, but knee walls are usually somewhere between 36 to 42 inches.
+Knee walls can be built at any height, but they are usually 36 to 42 inches high.
 This provides enough height for knee walls to make the space against the wall usable for furniture and the placement of other items, even if it is not high enough to stand there.

-While attic knee walls aren’t customarily considered structural, adding them to an older home’s attic can help support the rafters, helping to keep them from sagging.
+While attic knee walls aren’t customarily considered structural, adding them to an older home’s attic can help support the rafters and keep them from sagging.
 However, if the knee wall will be used for that purpose, it is essential to ensure adequate support for the knee wall itself.

 The roof’s weight, especially with a snow load, can push down on the knee wall, transferring that weight to the room’s ceiling below and causing that ceiling to sag.
 The knee wall can be built in place, but that requires toe-nailing the roof studs to the house and exterior walls, which is considerably harder unless one has a pneumatic framing nailer to use.
 Without that, it is best to do what most carpenters do for any wall: build it flat on the floor and then whip it up into place.